pi3141/auHasard/README.md

 Many thanks to catdad and kimeiga.

-* For the fun animation canvas-confetti : https://github.com/catdad/canvas-confetti
+* For the animation canvas-confetti : https://github.com/catdad/canvas-confetti

 * and for the simple classless css framework bahunya : https://github.com/kimeiga/bahunya